harvinderkaur02/harvinderkaur02/README.md

 ## Hi there 👋, I'm Harvinder Kaur

-🎓 **B.Tech Graduate in Computer Science (AI & ML)** from Aravali College of Engineering and Management
+🎓 **B.Tech Graduate in Computer Science (AI & ML)** from Aravali College of Engineering and Management.
 💡 Passionate about **AI, Full-Stack Development & Cloud Computing**
 🚀 Always curious to learn, build and collaborate on impactful projects